-Actual STI payments granted to each executive manager depend on the extent to which specific operating targets set at the beginning of the financial year are met.
+Actual STI payments granted to key management personnel depend on the extent to which specific operating targets set at the beginning of the financial year are met.
 The operational targets consist of a number of Key Performance Indicators (KPI's) covering both financial and non-financial measures of performance.
 Typically included are such measures as achievement of budgeted financial outcomes and key milestones, for example, demonstrating clinical efficacy, achieving quality accreditation, obtaining regulatory clearance or measures such as control of expenditure or achievement of sales targets.
-The Remuneration Committee establishes clear performance benchmarks, which must be met in order to trigger payments under the short term incentive scheme.
+The Board or Remuneration Committee establishes clear performance benchmarks, which must be met in order to trigger payments under the short term incentive scheme.

-The aggregate amount of annual STI payments available for executives is subject to the approval of the Remuneration Committee.
+The aggregate amount of annual STI payments available for key management personnel and other executives is subject to the approval of the Remuneration Committee.
 Payments made are usually delivered as a cash bonus.